Pat Henderson (hurler): Inter-county

 Henderson first came to prominence on the inter-county scene as a member of the Kilkenny minor hurling team in 1961.
-It was a successful year for the young hurler as he collected a Leinster medal following a 4–12 to 0–7 trouncing of Dublin.
+In that year, he collected a Leinster minor medal following a 4–12 to 0–7 trouncing of Dublin.
 Henderson later collected an All-Ireland Minor Hurling Championship medal following a 3–13 to 0–15 defeat of Tipperary.

 In 1964 Henderson was at centre-back on Kilkenny's inaugural under-21 team, however, defeat was his lot in his sole outing in that championship.

 Henderson made his senior championship debut for Kilkenny on 5 July 1964 in a 5–9 to 4–8 Leinster semi-final defeat of Wexford.
 He later collected his first Leinster medal as Dublin were defeated by 4–11 to 1–8 in the decider.
-The All-Ireland final on 6 September 1964 saw Kilkenny enter the game as firm favourites against fierce rivals Tipperary.
+The All-Ireland final on 6 September 1964 saw Kilkenny enter the game as favourites against rivals Tipperary.
 John McKenna scored Tipp's first goal after ten minutes as the Munster champions took a 1–8 to 0–6 interval lead.
-The second half saw Tipperary score goals for fun, with Donie Nealon getting a hat-trick and Seán McLoughlin another.
-Kilkenny were humiliated at the full-time whistle as Tipperary triumphed by 5–13 to 2–8.
+In the second half, Tipperary's Donie Nealon scored a hat-trick of goals and Seán McLoughlin another.
+At the full-time whistle, Tipperary had won by 5–13 to 2–8.

 After surrendering their provincial crown in 1965, Kilkenny bounced back the following year by reaching the National League decider.
 An aggregate 10–15 to 2–15 defeat of New York gave Henderson his first National Hurling League medal.
 He later won a second Leinster medal following a 1–15 to 2–6 defeat of Wexford.
 The subsequent All-Ireland final on 4 September 1966 pitted Kilkenny against Cork for the first time in nineteen years.
 Kilkenny were the favourites, however, a hat-trick of goals by Colm Sheehan gave Cork a merited 3–9 to 1–10 victory.

 Kilkenny retained their provincial crown in 1967, with Henderson adding a third Leinster medal to his collection following a 4–10 to 1–12 defeat of Wexford after a scare in the opening half.
 3 September 1967 saw Kilkenny face Tipperary in the All-Ireland decider.
 Tipp looked like continuing their hoodoo over their near rivals as they took a 2–6 to 1–3 lead at half-time.
 Goalkeeper Ollie Walsh was the hero for Kilkenny as he made a series of spectacular saves, however, the team lost Eddie Keher and Tom Walsh to injury in the second half.
 In spite of this, Kilkenny laid to rest a bogey that Tipperary had over the team since 1922, and a 3–8 to 2–7 victory gave Henderson his first All-Ireland medal.